LLNL/Silo/docs/globals.md

   :::

   When performance considerations need to take precedence, callers are free to set the compatibility mode to `DB_PERF_OVER_COMPAT` which favors performance over compatibility.
-  However, all stakeholders should be made aware that the objects produced in a Silo file in this mode may not be readable by applications using older verions of Silo (or older versions of an underlying driver library such as HDF5).
+  However, all stakeholders should be made aware that the Silo file may not be readable by applications using older verions of Silo (or older versions of an underlying driver library such as HDF5).

   :::{danger}
-  When `DB_PERF_OVER_COMPAT` is in effect (either for an individual file or for the whole library), objects written may not be readable by all downstream consumers.
+  When `DB_PERF_OVER_COMPAT` is in effect (either for an individual file or for the whole library), files written may not be readable by all downstream consumers.
   This is more likely to be true if the data producer is using a newer version of Silo or HDF5 than a consumer and is less likely to be true if the data producer is using and older version of Silo or HDF5 than a consumer.
   In some cases, correcting downstream consumers may involve simply re-linking them with newer versions of Silo and/or HDF5.
   In other cases, correcting downstream consumers may require re-compiling them with newer versions of Silo and/or HDF5.
   :::

   As Silo has evolved, various new features have been introduced either to Silo itself or the underlying driver I/O library Silo uses which can impact the backward compatibility.
-  Backward compatibility issues can sometimes be restricted to specific objects in a Silo file or specific features of the interface or may sometimes involve the entire file.
-  For example, it is concievable newer versions of the Silo library can be used in such a way that only *some* objects in the file are not readable by older versions of the Silo library while other objects in a file are fine.

   An example of a Silo-level feature that impacted backward compatibility was the introduction of nameschemes for multi-block objects.
   Nameschemes were introduced in such a way that data producers using nameschemes produced files downstream consumers could no longer read correctly without modification.